davidad/davidad.github.io/source/_posts/2014-03-12-the-operating-system-is-out-of-date.markdown

 > rearranging text before their eyes, quickly and with a minimum of human
 > effort.
 Even so apparently minor an advance could yield total changes in an
 > individual's repertoire hierarchy that would represent a great increase in
-> over-all effectivenesa.
+> over-all effectiveness.
 Normally the necessary equipment would enter the
 > market slowly; changes from the expected would be small, people would change
 > their ways of doing things a little at a time, and only gradually would their
 > accumulated changes create markets for more radical versions of the equipment.
 > Such an evolutionary process has been typical of the way our repertoire
 > hierarchies have grown and formed.
 >
-> But an active research effort, aimed at exploring and evaluating poasible
+> But an active research effort, aimed at exploring and evaluating possible
 > integrated changes throughout the repertoire hierarchy, could greatly
 > accelerate this evolutionary process.